Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: INTRODUCTION

 Our paper is structured as follows.
-We first introduce the displaced-frame, the irrotational-gauge, and the overlap methods.
+We first motivate the general Hamiltonian structure for a microwave-driven Josephson circuit and define the charge- and phase-modulation parameters (Section~\ref{sec:general_Hamiltonian_Josephson_circuit}).
+We then introduce the displaced-frame (Section~\ref{sec:displaced-frame}), the irrotational-gauge (Section~\ref{sec:irrotational-gauge}), and the overlap methods (Section~\ref{sec:overlap-method}).
 For each technique, we derive the Hamiltonian and explain how the modulation parameters can be determined numerically through classical microwave simulations.
-We then explore how these methods, combined with the linear response approach, facilitate the calculation of decoherence rates in practical circuits, such as fixed-frequency and flux-tunable transmons coupled to charge and flux drive lines.
-We demonstrate the effectiveness of our methods by applying them to compute key processes, including the Purcell effect and drive-induced decoherence, and conclude with a discussion of the main findings and outlook.
+We then explore how these methods, combined with the linear response approach, facilitate the calculation of decoherence rates in practical circuits, such as fixed-frequency and flux-tunable transmons coupled to charge and flux drive lines (Section~\ref{sec:decoherence-rates}).
+We demonstrate the effectiveness of our methods by applying them to compute key processes, including the Purcell effect (Section~\ref{sec:Purcell_effect}) and drive-induced decoherence (Section~\ref{sec:drive-induced-decay-dephasing}), and conclude with a discussion of the main findings and outlook.